Python bindings for the Open Asset Import Library (ASSIMP)

 For example, to load a file named hello.3ds and print the first vertex of the first mesh, you would do (proper error handling substituted by assertions …):

-from pyassimp import * scene = load('hello.3ds') assert len(scene.meshes) mesh = scene.meshes assert len(mesh.vertices) print(mesh.vertices) # don't forget this one, or you will leak! release(scene)
+from pyassimp import load with load('hello.3ds') as scene: assert len(scene.meshes) mesh = scene.meshes assert len(mesh.vertices) print(mesh.vertices)

 Another example to list the ‘top nodes’ in a scene: